Renewable energy in Spain: Development

+In 2015 Spain introduced Royal Decree 900/2015 regulating electricity self-consumption, sometimes referred to as the "tax on the sun."
+The policy introduced charges on electricity generated and consumed through photovoltaic self-consumption systems connected to the grid.
+Studies examining the policy have found that it was associated with a slowdown in the adoption of PV self-consumption systems in several Spanish regions.
+The regulation was later repealed in 2018 as part of broader reforms promoting renewable energy and self-consumption.

 The tax created controversy among stakeholders.
 On the one hand, the government has argued that those generating their own power still rely on the national grid for power backup and so should be liable for contributing to the cost.
-On the other hand, the solar industry has argued that the government is simply trying to protect the centralised established power producers whose revenues would be threatened by this competitive solar threat.
-Environmentalists have criticised the tax for artificially blocking Spain from continuing its long standing movement to renewable energy production.
+On the other hand, the solar industry has argued that the government is simply trying to protect the centralized established power producers whose revenues would be threatened by this competitive solar threat.
+Environmentalists have criticized the tax for artificially blocking Spain from continuing its long standing movement to renewable energy production.

 Spain is advancing Europe's energy autonomy with Iberdrola's renewable energy projects, supported by a €1 billion loan from the European Investment Bank in a deal signed in June 2023.
 Iberdrola plans to build 19 solar photovoltaic power plants and three onshore wind farms in Spain, Portugal, and Germany, with a total capacity of nearly 2.2 gigawatts.
 These projects aim to generate 4 terawatt-hours of electricity, equal to the annual consumption of over 1 million households.
 Importantly, 70% of these installations will be in rural areas affected by the transition to net-zero emissions, fostering regional development.
 To ensure a stable power supply, Iberdrola will integrate hybrid battery systems into its photovoltaic projects.
 These plants are expected to be operational by the end of 2028, aligning with the European Commission's REPowerEU plan to reduce fossil fuel imports and accelerate the green transition and Directive 2009/28/EC of the European Union (EU).